DISTRHO/Ildaeil/README.md

 It is not known yet how well this can work, mostly testing waters here.
 Currently the plugin will link against an internal [Carla](https://github.com/falkTX/Carla) for the plugin host part, embeding UIs if possible.
-Audio, MIDI and Time information works, but there is no latency, parameters or state handled right now.
+Audio, MIDI, Latency and Time information and State save/loading works, but there are no parameters right now.
 Also, only LV2 hosting is enabled at the moment.

 Ildaeil basically works as a mini-wrapper around Carla, leveraging it for all its host support.